Nursing, M.S. (Accelerated)

 Licensure Disclosure

-The Trudy Busch Valentine School of Nursing has not determined whether the curriculum for this program meets the educational requirements for nursing licensure in any other states or territories.
-We encourage you to investigate the requirements in your state or territory prior to accepting an offer of admission at the Trudy Busch Valentine School of Nursing.
+The Trudy Busch Valentine School of Nursing at Saint Louis University has not determined whether the curriculum for this program meets the educational requirements for nursing licensure in any other states or territories.
+We encourage you to investigate the requirements in your state or territory before accepting an offer of admission at the Valentine School of Nursing.

 Requirements for International Students

-Due to the rigor of this accelerated program, international students are recommended to have a 100 on the computer based TOEFL (iBT) or a 7 on the IELTS is required to demonstrate students' English proficiency.
+Due to the rigor of this accelerated program, international students are recommended to have a 100 on the computer-based TOEFL (iBT) or a 7 on the IELTS to demonstrate English proficiency.

 All admission policies and requirements for domestic students apply to international students.
 International students must also meet the following additional requirements: